evacchi/evacchi.github.io/content/posts/2025-06-20-chicory-android.md

   )
 ```

-The equivalent Java bytecode is relatively straightforward, as Java bytecode is also stack-based.
+The equivalent Java bytecode is relatively straightforward, because the JVM is also stack-based.
 The loop condition is checked at the end of the loop, and the parameters are updated at the end of each iteration.

 _FIXME: Claude generated this, need to verify it is correct with the actual JVM compiler_